Read time 10 minutes

 3. If not, click on the Edit option and assign the same.
 Click OK to save the settings.

-4. Now, your problem may be resolved.
+4. Now, check whether your problem is resolved.

 1. On your Outlook interface, navigate to File > Account Settings > Account Settings.